 If the roof is closed, fireworks will shoot out from it following a Jays homer or a Jays win.
 That’s right, indoor fireworks.
 But the peak of the roof is high enough that you should not be in danger.

 After the Game.
 As I said, Blue Jays fans may try to take a few liberties, especially if their team has beaten the Yankees.
 Toronto is an international city, every bit as much as New York is, and some of these people may have cut their teeth as sports fans in European soccer.
 But we’re not talking about hooligans here.
-And, of course, you can just bring up the 27 rings, or the 5 the Yankees have won since Joe Carter touched ‘em all 19 years ago.
+And, of course, you can just bring up the 27 rings, or the 5 the Yankees have won since Joe Carter touched ‘em all 20 years ago.
 Wow, that means a recent college graduate living in Toronto probably has no memory of it.
-Beats being close to 50 and having no memory of the Leafs winning the Cup, though.
+Beats being 50 and having no memory of the Leafs winning the Cup, though.

 I would also advise avoiding Jack Astor’s, a smart-alecky-named chain of Canadian restaurants that includes one at 144 Front Street West, about halfway between Union Station and the Rogers Centre.
 I ate there the last time I was in Toronto, and the food and service would be mediocre at half the price.
 They have only one location in the U.S. -- not surprisingly, in nearby Buffalo, at the Walden Galleria east of downtown.